Healthy active living

 • Investigating the role of parks and greenspace in supporting healthy active living

-• Understanding how we can best empower and support communities to design and implement actions promoting healthy eating and physical activity
+• Understanding how we can best empower and support communities to design and implement actions to promote healthy eating and physical activity

 • Determining the role of the environment on individual food and beverage behaviours

-• Evaluating the impact of environmental modifications on active living and food choices.
+• Evaluating the impact of environmental modifications on active living and healthy eating.

-Group members: Professor Brad Aisbett, Professor David Dunstan, Dr Natalie Lander, Dr Clint Miller, Dr Patrick Owen, Dr Jamie Tait, Dr Anne Turner, Dr Anthony Walsh
+Group members: Professor Brad Aisbett, Professor David Dunstan, Dr Clint Miller, Dr Spencer Roberts, Dr Jamie Tait, Dr Anne Turner

-The Worker health and stress group focuses on understanding the behavioural, physiological, physical and psychological factors that contribute to workers’ physical and mental health and wellbeing, and activity, both within and beyond their job.
+The Optimising workers’ health group focuses on optimising human performance in the workplace; understanding the behavioural, physiological, physical and psychological factors that contribute to workers’ physical and mental health and wellbeing, both within and beyond their job.

-For many people, a particular challenge to their health is sedentary behaviour at work, or the impact that their work has on their physical activity outside their working hours.
-For these reasons, our research also focusses on workers’ physical activity and sedentary behaviour (including incidental activity), physically demanding tasks, formal exercise training, and engagement with leisure time activity including sport.
+For many people, a particular challenge to their health is the impact of work behaviours and practice on the short and long-term health outcomes.
+For these reasons, our research also focusses on quantifying the workers’ physical activity and sedentary behaviour (including incidental activity), physically demanding tasks, formal exercise training, and engagement with leisure time activity including sport.

 This group covers: